-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate The Advocates for Self-Government Right-Center Biased based on support for libertarian leaning free market capitalism.
-We also rate them Mostly Factual in reporting, rather than High, due to the occasional use of poor sources and not aligning with the consensus of science regarding human influenced climate change.
+- Overall, we rate The Advocates for Self-Government Right-Center Biased based on support for libertarian-leaning free-market capitalism.
+We also rate them Mostly Factual in reporting, rather than High, due to the occasional use of poor sources and not aligning with the consensus of science regarding human-influenced climate change.

 Factual Reporting: MOSTLY FACTUAL

 Advocates for Self-Government is a non-profit, libertarian educational organization.
 It was founded in 1985 by Marshall Fritz.
 As of 2017, Michael Sertic leads the organization as its president.
 Chris Rufer is the chairman of the board of directors.
-According to their about page the mission of Advocates for Self-Government is “To attract and persuade people to embrace libertarian principles and to empower libertarians to be highly successful at presenting the ideas of liberty to the world.”
+According to their about page, the mission of Advocates for Self-Government is “To attract and persuade people to embrace libertarian principles and to empower libertarians to be highly successful at presenting the ideas of liberty to the world.”

-The organization is best known for popularizing the “World’s Smallest Political Quiz“, which has been taken online over 23 million times.
+The organization is best known for popularizing the “World’s Smallest Political Quiz,” which has been taken online over 23 million times.

 Funded by / Ownership

 The Advocates for Self-Government is a non-profit funded through donations and the sale of merchandise from an online shop.

 Analysis / Bias